-The Mayor, Members of the Council of the Government of the District of Columbia and Inspector General of the Government of the District of Columbia Washington D.C.
+To the Mayor, Members of the Council of the Government of the District of Columbia and Inspector General of the Government of the District of Columbia Washington, D.C.

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Government of the District of Columbia's Emergency and Non-Emergency Number Telephone Calling Systems Fund (the Fund), a part of the General Fund of the Government of the District of Columbia as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements and have issued our report thereon dated January 3, 2023.
+We were engaged to audit, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Government of the District of Columbia's Emergency and Non-Emergency Number Telephone Calling Systems Fund (the Fund), a part of the General Fund of the Government of the District of Columbia as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements and have issued our report thereon dated January 3, 2024.